EECi/Annex_37/README.md

 For training forecasting strategies, the training dataset is directly available in the `data` directory.

+**IMPORTANT NOTE: Due to the nature of the Linear Program formulation, negative predicted values can cause solver issues.
+To protect against this, all predicted values are clipped (lower bounded) at 0 before they are passed into the Linear Program - see `linmodel.py`.
+This will override any negative prediction values created.**

 ## Forecast Assessment

 The quality of forecasting achieved by the implemented prediction method (w.r.t. its match to true/ground-truth values) can be evaluated by running `assess_forecasts.py`, with suitable settings specified within the file.